marcossilvano/amiga/README.md

 # Amiga Development Tests

-Samples and code for the Amiga 500.
+Samples and codes for the Amiga 500.
 Using:
 - 68000 ASM
 - Amiga Assembly VSCode extension
 - VASM ASM cross-compiler